 The general principle of keeping the number of words per slide as low as possible remains.
 If your audience is reading, they are not listening.
-DO NOT read out your slides to the audience under any circumstance.
+Try not to read out your slides to the audience under any circumstance.

 Avoid slides that are only to be shown for a small period of time.
 In general have fewer slides than normal.